-The most common way to walk between the two places is via the dirt road that basically follows the fjord (solid line in the below left image).
-However, given my awesome orienteering efforts with the Waterfall Hike near Igaliku the other day, I thought I’d take the alternate route that would probably reveal more varied scenery – yet another “unmarked route”.
+The most common way to hike between the two places is via the dirt road that basically follows the fjord (solid line in the below left image).
+However, given my awesome orienteering efforts with the Waterfall Hike near Igaliku the other day, I thought I’d take an alternate route that would probably reveal more varied scenery – yet another “unmarked route”.

 This route would take me from Sillisit across to Nunataaq (you can see the dashed line on the map on the left, or the orange line on the map on the right), and then along a dirt road (solid line on left map, bottom red line on right map) to Qassiarsuk.

-I have to admit, it took me a little while to get my bearings this time based on the contours, and I relied a fair bit on a trail marked in Maps.Me (have I mentioned how useful that App is?) as I bush-bashed through knee, then thigh, then waist deep bushes – definitely no paths here, and rarely even a sheep track heading in the right direction!
+I have to admit, it took me a little while to get my bearings this time based on the contours, and I relied a fair bit on a trail marked in Maps.Me (have I mentioned how useful that App is?) as I bush-bashed through knee, then thigh, then waist deep vegetation.
+Definitely no hiking trails here, and rarely even a sheep track heading in the right direction!

 It was beautiful scenery though, full of small lakes (which made a direct route impossible) and a very occasional sheep.
 This is sheep country.
-Where were all the sheep??!!
+Where are all the sheep??!!

-And then, suddenly, after about 4km (though who really knows given I took a bit of a meandering route) – a red dot!
+And then, suddenly, after about 4km (though who really knows given I took a bit of a meandering route) – a red dot to mark the hiking route!
 I was so surprised, I marked it on Maps.Me!

 And then another one!

-There was still no obvious trail, and after getting all excited, that turned out to be the extent of the red dots for another kilometre at least.
+Strangely, there was still no obvious trail and, after getting all excited, that turned out to be the extent of the red dots for another kilometre at least.
 I suspect I lost the “trail” (as it were) by “keeping high”, however, I did have an awesome lunch spot with a view over a large lake and out to another iceberg-filled fjord.